 Depending on your health goals, Oatly’s oat milk could also be deemed as healthier, despite its high calorie content.

-“Oatly’s contains more protein and fibre,” explains Mina.
+“Oatly contains more protein and fibre,” explains Mina.
 “So it really depends on your own nutritional needs and what you’re consuming in the rest of your diet.”

-When looking for the healthiest oat milk brand in the supermarket, you should make a note of the following factors.
+When looking for the healthiest oat milk brand in the supermarket, you should make a note of the following factors:

-“If you want to drink oat milk, look for one that is fortified with iodine, calcium and preferably also vitamin B12 and vitamin D,” says Professor Margaret Rayman, whose study in the British Journal of Nutrition compared the iodine content of different milk alternatives.
+“Look for one that is fortified with iodine, calcium and preferably also vitamin B12 and vitamin D,” says Professor Margaret Rayman, whose study in the British Journal of Nutrition compared the iodine content of different milk alternatives.
 These components are the ones that prioritise getting the right nutrients to benefit your body overall.